flexflow/FlexFlow/.github/README.md

 ### Tokenizers
 SpecInfer supports two tokenizers:

 * The [SentencePiece tokenizer](https://github.com/google/sentencepiece), which is used to support the LLaMA model family (e.g., LLaMA-6B, LLaMA-13B, and LLaMA-190M in our demo).
-The pretrained sentence piece tokenizer we use is from Hugging Face (model id: [decapoda-research/llama-7b-hf](https://huggingface.co/decapoda-research/llama-7b-hf)), developed by the FAIR team of Meta AI.
+The pretrained sentence piece tokenizer we use is from Hugging Face (model id: [decapoda-research/llama-7b-hf](https://huggingface.co/decapoda-research/llama-7b-hf/blob/main/tokenizer.model)), developed by the FAIR team of Meta AI.
-*
+* The

 ## TODOs